-Assured Dowor Modes Assurea Power Modes
+Assured Power Modes

-Mode Description Processor Base Power (a.k.a TDP) The time-averaged power dissipation that the processor is validated to not exceed during manufacturing while executing an Intel-specified high complexity workload at Base Frequency and at the maximum junction temperature for the SKU segment and configuration.
-Refer Processor Line Thermal and Power Specifications Note: The System on Chip processor integrates multiple compute cores and I/O on a single package.
+Mode Description Processor Base Power The time-averaged power dissipation that the processor is validated to not exceed during manufacturing while executing an Intel-specified high complexity workload at Base Frequency and at the maximum junction temperature as specified inProcessor Line Power and Frequency Specifications Note: The System on Chip processor integrates multiple compute cores and I/O on a single package.
 Platform support for specific usage experiences may require additional concurrency power to be considered when designing the power delivery and thermal sustained system capability.
-Maximum Assured Power (cTDP-Up) Maximum Assured Power (a.k.a cTDP UP) is a specific processor IA core option, where manufacturing confirms logical functionality within the set of operating condition limits specified for the SKU segment.
-Refer Processor Line Thermal and Power Specifications.
+Maximum Assured Power Maximum Assured Power (a.k.a cTDP UP) is a specific processor IA core option, where manufacturing confirms logical functionality within the set of operating condition limits specified for the SKU segment.
+Refer to Processor Line Power and Frequency Specifications.
 The Maximum Assured Power (a.k.a cTDP-Up) Frequency and corresponding Processor Base Power is higher than the processor IA core Base Frequency and SKU Segment Base on the Processor Base Power.
-Minimum Assured Power (cTDP-Down) Minimum Assured Power (a.k.a cTDP Down) is a specific processor IA core option, where manufacturing confirms logical functionality within the set of operating condition limits specified for the SKU segment.
-Refer Processor Line Thermal and Power Specifications.
+Minimum Assured Power Minimum Assured Power (a.k.a cTDP Down) is a specific processor IA core option, where manufacturing confirms logical functionality within the set of operating condition limits specified for the SKU segment.
+Refer to Processor Line Power and Frequency Specifications.
 The Minimum Assured Power (a.k.a cTDP-Down) Frequency and corresponding Processor Base Power (a.k.a TDP) is lower than the processor IA core Base Frequency and SKU Segment Processor Base Power.